-Tesla CEO Elon Musk, who is chairman of both companies, announced in June a plan to combine them in an all-stock deal worth around $2.45 billion.
+Elon Musk, who is chairman of both companies and CEO of Tesla, announced in June a plan to combine them in an all-stock deal worth around $2.45 billion.
 Shareholders of both companies are expected to vote on the deal on Nov.
 17.

 Analysts also have questioned whether the deal could delay Tesla's first mass-market vehicle, the $35,000 Model 3, which is due out at the end of next year.
 Some shareholders have even sued, claiming that the merger is an attempt by Musk to use one company to bail out another.
 Musk owns 26.5 percent of Tesla and 22 percent of SolarCity, which is run by his cousins.

 Tesla Motors Inc. shares fell 3.5 percent to close at $190.79 Tuesday before the financial details were released.
 They fell 1.4 percent in after-hours trading.
 SolarCity shares fell 2.7 percent to $19.07.
 They declined 3.5 percent after hours.